Locomotion Policy Guided Traversability Learning using Volumetric Representations of Complex Environments: EXPERIMENTS

 To illustrate the real-world application of our proposed method, we deployed it on data gathered within a forest and the data from the DARPA subterranean challenges final run of team CERBERUS.
 We use the \textit{total risk} network configuration to predict the traversability based on the generated occupancy map.
 Within the forest and underground cave, no non-rigid obstacles as e.g. high-grass or bushes, are present.
 Therefore the generated occupancy map representation correctly reflects the support surfaces.

-To showcase the application of our traversability prediction network we implement a simple local path planner capable to find a safe path between the current robot position at the center and an externally provided target position.
+To showcase the application of our traversability estimation network we implement a simple local planner capable to find a safe path between the current robot position at the center and an externally provided target position.
 Given the predicted traversability cost a directional graph is generated.
-Each traversable voxel is node within the graph connected with its 26-neighborhood by an edge with a cost of $c_{s-g}$:
+Each traversable voxel is a node within the graph connected with its 26-neighborhood by an edge with a cost of $c_{s-g}$:

 where $\mathbf{p}_{s/g}$ denotes the position of the start and goal node.
-The hyper-parameter $\lambda$ trades off the length of the path and the total risk.
+The hyper-parameter $\lambda$ trades off the length and total risk of the path.
 By increasing $\lambda$, lower total risks paths are preferred at the cost of a geometrical longer path between start and goal node.
 The Dijkstra algorithm is used to find the shortest path between the current robot position and the provided target position.
 The resulting path for the forest and cave environment with $\lambda=0.1$ is illustrated in purple for all 5 example scenes in Figure~\ref{fig:path_planning}.
 Within the forest, the generated path traverses with a safety margin around all nearby trees.
 In the cave environment, the generated path traverses along the center of the corridor, maximizing the distance between both walls.
 Finally, we used the dataset collected within the forest to assess the average inference time of the network on a Nvidia Jetson Xavier AGX.
-The inference time depends on the number of occupied voxels.
+The inference time depends on the number of occupied voxels given that computation is only performed in a sparse manner using the Minkowski Engine and terrain geometry.
 On average, the network runs at \SI{16.5}{hz}$\pm$\SI{1.2}{hz} processing 12181$\pm$1611 input voxels.
-The inference time is measured over 100 selected key-frames in the forest dataset.
-Given the update rate of each LiDAR is \SI{10}{hz} the network is capable for real-time operation.
+The inference time is measured over 100 selected key-frames in the forest dataset and the number of occupied voxels may change depending on the environment.
+Given the update rate of each LiDAR is \SI{10}{hz} the network is real-time capable.